Lightning-AI/pytorch-lightning/docs/source/extensions/plugins.rst

 .. include:: ../links.rst

-Plugins allow custom integrations to the internals of the Trainer such as a custom precision, checkpointing or cluster environment implementation.
+Plugins allow custom integrations to the internals of the Trainer such as custom precision, checkpointing or cluster environment implementation.

 Under the hood, the Lightning Trainer is using plugins in the training routine, added automatically